What are the dates of the 20th Annual Florida’s Birding & Photo Fest?

 Do I need a Photo Pass to attend a field workshop at the Alligator Farm?

 Yes.
 The Alligator Farm REQUIRES guests that want to enter early or stay after hours to have a Photo Pass.
-2020 Annual Photo Passes are $128.
-This pass will allow you to enter the Alligator Farm one hour before the general public (at 8 AM) and stay after the park closes (park closes at 6 PM and photo pass holders usually stay until sunset).
+2022 Annual Photo Passes are $129.95 + tax.
+This pass will allow you to enter the Alligator Farm before the general public, at 7 AM for our Photo Fest workshops, and at 8 AM if you’re on your own.
+You’ll be able stay after the park closes (park closes at 6 PM and photo pass holders usually stay until sunset).
 Photo passes can be used any day of the week from March - July and only need to be purchased ONE time.
 You must present the pass and your Photo ID when you enter the Alligator Farm.

 How do I purchase a Photo Pass for the Alligator Farm?